Financial responsibility is essential for everyone. It’s part of being an adult and a functioning member of society.

 3. Increase your Income

-The third step to becoming more responsible is to increase your income.
+You can’t budget your way out of poverty.
+Sometimes, there simply isn’t enough money to pay for life.
+You need to increase your income.
 Making more money will ensure you can pay your bills and allow you to put more fun money into your budget.

 Personal Responsibility vs. Progressive Policies

-You might have thought that I don’t believe in personal financial responsibility due to all the content I write about UBI, healthcare, and our messed-up financial system in general.
+You might think I don’t believe in personal financial responsibility due to all the content I write about UBI, healthcare, and our messed-up financial system in general.

 That couldn’t be further from the truth.
 I do believe in personal responsibility.
 People should carry insurance, meet their financial obligations, and be responsible for their own lives.